romrawinjp/romrawinjp.github.io/content/cv.md

 > I'm looking for a PhD position (where we have a happy lab and I belong).

-> While studying is not the only thing, I'm also looking for the meaning of life 😄.
+> While studying is not the only thing, I'm also looking for the meaning of life 😄, what can I do best and give it back to the society.

 <!-- <br clear="left"/> -->